SethLaske/SethLaske.github.io/_projects/1-branch-battles.md

 #### Game Programming
-The meat of this game, the results of many late nights, early mornings, losing track of time, a lot of frustration, and a lot of excitement: *The actual developing work*

-If you are interested in the full list of everything I worked on, please scroll back up, and press **Play Game** to witness it all.
-But for anyone who would like the breakdown on some of the standouts that went into creating *Branch Battles*, here you go:

 ##### Fundamentals
 In order to make the rest of the explanations make sense I first need to describe the main functions that go into the gameplay loop.